bryanwhl/pet-social/docs/DeveloperGuide.md

 ## Implementation

-This subsection provides activity diagrams detailing the workflows for more complicated processes in Pet Social.
+This subsection provides sequence and activity diagrams detailing the workflows for more complicated processes in Pet Social.

+### Token Authentication

+[Token Authentication]

 ### Arrange Playgroup Meetup